 Those Who Want To Increase Their Social Interactions

-Some seniors who need assistance may be getting it at home from paid or unpaid caregivers, but they may be suffering from isolation even though their needs are being met.
+Some seniors who need assistance may be getting it at home from paid or unpaid caregivers.
+But they may be suffering from isolation even though their needs are being met.
 For seniors in this situation, a move to an assisted living facility that has a thriving community of other seniors can provide an invaluable boost to the senior’s social wellbeing.
-Many seniors love to live in a community with people similar to them.
+Many seniors love to live in a community with people like them.
 Many may also benefit from meeting new people there, particularly if they have recently lost other elderly friends.